regiets/deep-data-loader/README.md

 Each instance of the `DeepDataLoader` class represents a unique cache.
 This cache can be initialised once per app or once per request.

 ⚠️  If the cache is initialised per application, it may lead to an unintended memory leak.

-The keys of the `batchLoadFn` should be supplies as arrays of any type.
-Using structural types (non-primitive types) such as objects or arrays is possible but matching is done by reference (remember `{a: 1} !== {a: 1}`).
+The keys accepted by the `batchLoadFn` should be in the form of arrays of any type.
+Using arrays of structural types (non-primitive types) such as objects or arrays is possible but matching is done by reference (remember `{a: 1} !== {a: 1}`).